 Why a Growing Number of Firms are Being “Acqui-hired”

 The competition for the best talent around has never been fiercer.
 Particularly in the IT industry, there simply aren’t enough top candidates to go around, so large corporations are increasingly turning to more inventive methods of recruitment.
 One such method is so-called acqui-hiring, which involves the acquisition of company in order to secure the personnel within it.
+Also read more about a virtual dataroom as supporting tool for Mergers & Acquisitions.

 This relatively new phenomenon is all the rage in Silicon Valley, where the very best individuals are scooped up before they’ve even graduated from college.
 The money spent on these acquisitions is recouped through the value the organization’s employees bring with them.
 However, while this rather sneaky way of recruiting top talent delivers results for some of the world’s largest corporations, it is not without its pitfalls.